 Remember that this product will not repair mechanical faults inside your catalytic converter if it’s cracked, broken or too clogged.
 This is a cleaner for the catalytic converter which may have run with some oil burn before.

-Tap this into the tank with the required amount from the manual you will get, and drive for a couple of miles to see if your catalytic converter get’s better.
-You can also try to drive your car at high RPM’s over 3000 for a long distance to get the catalytic really hot to burn out the clog inside it.
+Tap this into the tank with the required amount from the manual you will get.
+Drive your car a couple of miles to see if your car runs better than before.
+You can also try to drive your car at high RPM’s over 3000 for a long distance to reach the catalytic really hot to burn out the clog inside it.
 Remember to check that there is no oil or other fluids on your catalytic converter that could ignite it.
 Also, check the coolant temperature of your car at all the time, to make sure it’s not overheating.

 Check out the product on Amazon Here: